 Learning from the Pain

 I was diagnosed with psoriatic arthritis when I was 23 years old.
 It was quite the shock and the time I was suffering from recurrent pinched sciatica nerve.
 Pain like nothing I had ever known before, I recall needing to be carried down the stairs from my studio apartment.

 My cousin referred me to her chiropractor, as I was not yet diagnosed.
 This seemed like the logical step to sort out what I thought was back pain.

-I will be honest, I did not go to the rheumatologist at first, as I was confident in this doctor's diagnoses and possibly I was too afraid to go.
-Man oh man it was a scary time.
+I will be honest, I did not go to the rheumatologist at first, as I was confident in this doctor's diagnosis and possibly I was too afraid to go.
+It was a scary time.
 Being diagnosed with something that is degenerative and chronic is hard on the heart and mind.

-Hindsight, always being 20/20 I should have taken it more seriously, there could be excuses if I looked hard enough.
+Hindsight, always being 20/20, I should have taken it more seriously, there could be excuses if I looked hard enough.
 Not as much was known about the disease in my country as there is now.
 The list can go on, the bottom line is though that I was careless.
 When I had my daughter something shifted in my body and the chronic sciatica pain let up.
 The relief there are no words to express how wonderful it was to be out of constant pain.

 Feeling it more in winter than in summer.
 Certainly, it is worse than what it was years before, painkillers are not as effective and movement is restricted.
-I made it through winter on a prayer and some luck, knowing that when summer comes my relief does too.
-Would you look at that!
+I made it through winter on prayer and some luck, knowing that when summer comes my relief does too.
 Summer is here and my pain is worse than ever.
 It radiates I swear, this year would have to top the charts as one of my most painful.

 Maybe it is the wisdom that comes from now being 30 something and having a few grey hairs.
 Unsure of where it comes from, I know that it is time to step up how I am treating my joints and my body.

 Have you entered our 5 Year Anniversary giveaway?